‘He understood me’: Death of China’s former premier sparks mourning – and a way to air frustration with Xi era | KRDO

 A large part of the frustration also stemmed from three years of Xi’s strict zero-Covid policies, which battered the economy and subjected millions of Chinese to constant tests, quarantines and citywide lockdowns.
 Those tough restrictions were lifted abruptly after mass protests broke out across the country.

-Adding to the frustration is an ongoing sense of confusion and hopelessness about the future, spurred by the country’s current economic downturn and inward turn from the world – and all these sentiments were looking for an outlet, Zhang said.
+Adding to the frustration is an ongoing sense of confusion and hopelessness about the future, spurred by China’s economic downturn and inward turn from the world – and all these sentiments were looking for an outlet, Zhang said.

 “Although Li was not such a high-achieving historical or political figure, he offered people an opportunity to vent their dissatisfaction,” said Zhang, who studied at the prestigious Peking University with Li in the late 1970s after the end of Mao’s Cultural Revolution.